jim-x-lin/jimxlin.com/README.md

 ### Add security headers to CloudFront

-Improve the overall security of the website.
+Improve security by adding headers to the response that CloudFront will send to browsers.

 1. Go to __AWS Management Console > CloudFront > Functions > Create function__
 2. Set "Name" to `security-headers`, this is arbitrary